On $\tau$-tilting modules over trivial extensions of gentle tree algebras: Abstract

 \section{Abstract}

 We show that trivial extensions of gentle tree algebras are exactly Brauer tree algebras without exceptional vertex.
+We also give a characterization for the algebras whose trivial extensions are Brauer line/star/cycle algebras.
 As a consequence, the number of support $\tau$-tilting modules over the trivial extension $T(A)$ of a gentle tree algebra $A$ depends only on the number of simple $A$-modules.